OSGConnect/tutorial-R/README.md

 	14027.5   user           8/25 22:51   0+00:00:41 R  0   0.0  R-wrapper.sh mcpi.
 	...

-You can follow the status of your job cluster with the `connect watch` command, which shows `condor_q` output that refreshes each 5 seconds.
+You can follow the status of your job cluster with the `watch condor_q` command, which shows `condor_q` output that refreshes each 2 seconds.
 Press `control-C` to stop watching.

 Since our jobs just output their results to standard out, we can do the final analysis from the log files.
 Let's see what one looks like: